 The rose is the June birth flower.
 Its sweet fragrance and timeless beauty heralds the advent of summer like no other bloom.
 The name “rose” is derived from the Latin word rosa.
 During the height of Rome, roses were grown extensively in the Middle East and used as medicine, perfumes, and at celebrations as confetti.

-In England, roses as emblems suited the mood of a romantic Victorian age.
+In England, roses as emblems suited the mood of the romantic Victorian age.
 The famous 15th century “War of the Roses” was titled due to its wartime symbolism.
 White represented York, and red represented Lancaster; both factions were competing for the control of the country.
 The emblematic roses became famous after William Shakespeare and other authors wrote about the struggle, although the name wasn’t coined until the 19th century.

 The honeysuckle, a symbol of happiness and devoted affection is the other birth flower for June.